dodevops/cloudcontrol/README.md

 * (azure flavour) Environment AZ_K8S_INSTALL_OPTIONS: Additional options for the az aks install-cli programm.
 (Defaults to empty)

-* (azure flavour) Environment AZ_KUBELOGIN_VERSION: Version of kubelogin to install (e.g. v0.0.13).
-Kubelogin
-won't be installed, if not set (which is the default)

 * (aws flavour) Environment AWS_K8S_CLUSTERS: A comma separated list of EKS clusters to manage inside *CloudControl* (only for aws flavour).
 For each cluster give the cluster name.
 If you need to assume an ARN role, add that to the clustername